kengru/rust-book/rb-14-publish/README.md

 - Things to document about functions/library when creating a public API: Examples, Panics, Errors and Safety.
 - `//!` are used to describe the crate.
-- Any example written in the documentation will cound as a test when running `cargo test`.
+- Any example written in the documentation will count as a test when running `cargo test`.
 - Crate versions cannot be overwritten.
 In case of an error just public a new version and `yank` the old one.